bairblog/bairblog.github.io/_posts/2017-07-18-learning-to-learn.md

 During meta-learning, the model is trained to learn tasks in the meta-training set.
-There are two optimizations at play -- the learner, which learns new tasks, and the meta-learner, which trains the meta-learner.
+There are two optimizations at play -- the learner, which learns new tasks, and the meta-learner, which trains the learner.
 Methods for meta-learning have typically fallen into one of three categories: recurrent models, metric learning, and learning optimizers.